 One of the leaders in the emerging science of connectomics, Seung believes that mapping the connectome could provide some fundamental answers to understanding our memory, personality, even mental disorders.

 But this is a gargantuan quest; we’re talking 100 billion neurons in a human brain.
-We spoke with Seung about his new book, “Connectome: How the Brain’s Wiring Makes Us Who We Are,” and what he calls “a turning point in human history.”
+We spoke with Seung about his book, “Connectome: How the Brain’s Wiring Makes Us Who We Are,” and what he calls “a turning point in human history.”

 Brain World: You have said, “I am my connectome.”
 Have we been giving genes way too much credit?